Evil-Enot/Gardener-s-Personal-Account-Server/README.en.md

 Also in the folder you can find the [Personal_Account_Gardener_API](Personal_Account_Gardener_API.cfe) file, which is an extension of the 1C configuration

+The server is implemented to work with [Gardener's Personal Account](https://github.com/Evil-Enot/Gardener-s-Personal-Account/tree/master)

 ## How to connect the extension:

 1. You need to run 1C in configuration mode: